Special Report: Agent Orange Widow Wins the Battle

 She helps run a Facebook group, which includes 430 other families of veterans with glioblastoma.

-“They accepted responsibility.
-Now why dont they do it for all of them?”
+"They accepted responsibility.
+Now why don't they do it for all of them?"
 Scarlett said.

 She's still fighting for them and this Memorial Day she honors her husband and all who served and sacrificed.

-“It’s also a day, I think, to remember those who did come home and have eventually died of conditions that were related to their service and they don’t get that recognition,” she said.
+"It's also a day, I think, to remember those who did come home and have eventually died of conditions that were related to their service.
+And they don't get that recognition," she said.

 Scarlett says the ultimate goal is to get the VA to put glioblastoma on its list of diseases that are considered to be a direct result of Agent Orange exposure.
 If that were to happen, widows wouldn't have to cut through all the red tape to get benefits.